Our changing campus

 - Our proximity to transport networks and CBD

-In developing our campus, we are working closely with both local and state governments.
-The current plans for the Knowledge and Health Precinct will be launched in 2017 with the first development due to begin in late 2018 .
+We are working closely with both local and state governments.
+The current plans for the Knowledge and Health Precinct will be launched in 2017 with the first development due to begin in late 2018.

 Discover our Masterplan

-The Knowledge and Health Precinct Plan has been endorsed by the university.
-The current Masterplan is on display in the Library.
+The Knowledge and Health Precinct Plan is only part of our vision to develop our Perth campus.
+You can see the current Masterplan on display in the Library.